realworldocaml/book/en/concurrent-programming-with-async.md

 ## Example: searching definitions with DuckDuckGo

 DuckDuckGo is a search engine with a freely available search interface.
-A DuckDuckGo search is executed by making an HTTP request to `api.duckduckgo.com`.
-The result comes back in either JSON or XML format, depending on what was requested in the original query string.
-Let's write some functions that construct the right URI and can parse the resulting JSON.
+In this section, we'll use Async to write a small command-line utility for querying DuckDuckGo to extract definitions for a collection of terms.

-Our code is going to rely on a number of other libraries, all of which can be installed using OPAM, described below.
-(Refer to [xref](#installation) if you need help)
+Our code is going to rely on a number of other libraries, all of which can be installed using OPAM.
+Refer to [xref](#installation) if you need help on the installation.
+Here's the list of libraries we'll need.

-- `textwrap`, a library for wrapping long lines in text.
+- `textwrap`, a library for wrapping long lines.
 We'll use this for printing out our results.
-- `uri` is a library for handling URI's, or "Uniform Resource Identifiers", of which HTTP URL's are an example.
+- `uri`, a library for handling URI's, or "Uniform Resource Identifiers", of which HTTP URL's are an example.
-- `yojson` is a JSON parsing library that was described in [xref](#parsing-json-with-yojson)
+- `yojson`, a JSON parsing library that was described in [xref](#parsing-json-with-yojson)
-- `cohttp` is a library for creating HTTP clients and servers.
-We need the Async support, which comes with the `cohttp.async` package.
+- `cohttp`, a library for creating HTTP clients and servers.
+We need Async support, which comes with the `cohttp.async` package.

 Now let's dive into the implementation.